 And did you try an ElliptiGo while you were on-site during the weekend?
 It's the world’s first elliptical bicycle -- delivering a fun, comfortable and effective cardiovascular workout experience that inspires people and improves lives -- while eliminating impact on joints.
 Follow up at their website and Facebook Page.

 Hope you also checked out the JAWKU Speed booth.
 One of our newest partners, JAWKU Speed is about performance - measure speed, agility, and reaction time.
 Getting fast is a mental and physical commitment, make every effort count.
 Visualize your performance over time on the app and get the accuracy of multi-thousand dollar timing systems condensed into technology that you wear on your wrist.

 Did you score your free sample of ENERGICE?
 It's designed to give you a competitive edge by boosting hydration, energy and recovery through vitamins and potassium.
 It's a no-caffiene, no-stimulants and gluten-free solution to Cool Energy on the Go!

-Our NBNI competition bibs were provided by Athlete Race Numbers, now the Official Bib Printer of the NSAF.
-You can see what the bibs looked like in the photo at right.
-Meet Directors: Be sure to check them out for your own meets and use the handy NSAF16 code to receive a discount.
+Our NBNI competition bibs were provided by Athlete Race Numbers, the Official Bib Printer of the NSAF -- and creator of our fabulous new record banners.
+Meet Directors, be sure to check out Athlete Race Numbers for your own meets and use the handy NSAF16 code to receive a discount.